bohandley/vending-machine/README.md

 # vending-machine
-Design a vending machine in JavaScript
+This project's goal is to design a vending machine using only JavaScript.
+The vending machine is deployed to heroku [here](https://vending-machine-bjo.herokuapp.com/index.html) Try it out!

 To access the vending machine, clone the repository.